Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 These high-performance accessories have been designed to make playing in colder conditions a little less daunting.
-Many have thermal properties to keep your hands warm, others help to deliver good grip in wetter weather.
-For more on rain gloves, see our guide on the best wet weather golf gloves too.
+Many have thermal properties to keep your hands warm, others help to deliver exemplary grip in wetter weather.
+For more on rain gloves, see our guide on the best golf rain gloves too.

 + Good grip in wet conditions

 If you’re looking at the best winter golf gloves, you have to consider this option from FootJoy.
 Firstly, they feature the autosuede knit palm that appears on their RainGrip rain glove – it offers exceptional levels of grip in wetter conditions and will actually become more grippy the wetter it gets.

 Then, with a waterproof structured nylon construction and weather shield foam fleece on the back of the glove, they will help keep your hands warm and dry in poor weather.

 Further warmth and comfort are delivered by the extended knit cuff which really helps keep out the wind and cold.
 In addition, these gloves are functional off the course as well as on.